Galactic Empire: Judiciary

-In the series Andor, the Galactic Empire is depicted as foregoing habeas corpus, right to counsel, right to a fair trial and other fundamental rights.
+In the series Andor, the Galactic Empire is depicted as forgoing right to counsel, right to a fair trial and other fundamental rights.
 It is authoritarian, arbitrary and cruel in its presumption of guilt rule over ordinary people, particularly when it comes to certain agencies such as the Imperial Security Bureau (ISB), which acts as a secret police force.
 In the latter part of the series, the Imperial Supreme Tribunal autocracy takes to retroactively extending the sentences of prisoners, moving prisoners around to different facilities after they are due to be released, euthanizing labor camp prisoners when they become too ill to work, not permitting defendants in criminal cases to present a defense, and committing mass murder when its officers feel they are losing control of a situation.
 It also engages in torture of subjects of interest, uses agent provocateurs to instigate rebellion as justification for genocide, and carries out arbitrary extrajudicial executions for political purposes.
 ISB agents are assigned to spy on political dissidents in the Imperial Senate, such as Senator Mon Mothma.

 Imperial Supreme Tribunal

-While a body with "Supreme Court" in the name existed, the Imperial Supreme Tribunal served as a rubber stamp for Imperial authority rather than an independent judiciary, its function was drastically altered from its Republic predecessor.
-The entire Imperial court system was designed to prioritize control and the extraction of labor over traditional justice.
+While a body with "Supreme Court" in the name existed, the Imperial Supreme Tribunal served as a rubber stamp for Imperial authority rather than an independent judiciary, its function drastically altered from its Republic predecessor.
+The entire Imperial Court system was designed to prioritize control and the extraction of labor over traditional justice.
 Cases, especially politically sensitive ones, often had extrajudicial punishment and predetermined outcomes in favor of the Empire.
-The Imperial Supreme Court was effectively overseen by the Select Committee of the Commission for the Preservation of the New Order (COMPNOR), an organization dedicated to enforcing the Emperor's will and human-centric policies.
-The Imperial criminal justice system was headed by the Procurator of Justice, who was in charge of the Imperial Department of Justice and responsible for prosecuting political prisoners and administering sentences.
+The Imperial Supreme Court was effectively overseen by the Committee of the Commission for the Preservation of the New Order (COMPNOR), an organization dedicated to enforcing the Emperor's will and human-centric policies.
+The Imperial criminal justice system, the Imperial Department of Justice, was headed by the Procurator of Justice and was responsible for prosecuting political prisoners and administering sentences.